Recreation and Academics in a Summer Experience

 Scholarships are available based on financial need and availability and can be requested as a part of the sign-up form for RAISE.

-The RAISE program was designed for incoming students majoring in science, technology, engineering, or math (STEM).
+The RAISE program is for incoming first-year students majoring in science, technology, engineering, or math (STEM).
 Boise State encourages participation of students from diverse background in this program.
-The week long program connects students with peers, mentors, and faculty and staff in STEM.
+This week-long program connects students with peers, mentors, and faculty and staff in STEM.

-During Bridge to Boise State, students will experience on-campus life by staying in the newly-built Sawtooth Hall (the same as Orientation housing), home of the Boise State Honors College.
+During the On-Campus Experience, students will experience campus life by staying in the newly-built Sawtooth Hall (the same as Orientation housing), home of the Boise State Honors College.

 The Outdoor Experience is a three-day extended field program designed to build community among STEM students and faculty in an exciting outdoor environment.

-We will be camping at Hot Springs Campground near Banks, Idaho, rafting different sections of the Payette River system, and hiking on national forest trails.
+We will be camping near Banks, Idaho, rafting different sections of the Payette River system, and hiking on national forest trails.
 While students can expect up to Class III whitewater, the trip is suitable for any experience level, including those new to rafting.

 This trip is designed to be a full service program.
 All group gear is provided to participants.
-Participants are only responsible for supplies on the packing list that will be sent to you.
+Participants are only responsible for supplies on the packing list that will be sent out prior to the trip.